 Chest pain can be a symptom of many different conditions, some of which are more serious than others.
 It's best to seek medical attention for any chest pain, to check if it's heart-related.

 Common causes of chest pain

 - indigestion or reflux (heartburn) — when stomach acid comes up the food pipe, and causes a burning pain in the chest

-- muscle strains and inflammation in the spaces between the ribs (known as costochondritis)
+- inflammation where the ribs join the breast bone (known as costochondritis)